Tinkerforge/doc/en/source/Kits/HardwareHacking/HardwareHacking.rst

 ------------

 Basically there are two different options with this kit: Detect digital signals and short-circuit signals.
-A detailled description of the basics can be found in the :ref:`Hardware Hacking for Beginners
+A detailed description of the basics can be found in the :ref:`Hardware Hacking for Beginners
 <starter_kit_hardware_hacking_for_beginners>` tutorial.